 My research focuses on the historical, ongoing, and, at times, imaginary projection of social power onto spaces whose geophysical and geographic characteristics make them resistant to state territorialisation.
 These spaces include the world-ocean, the internet, and the Arctic.
 Within these spaces, I study everything from artistic depictions to governance institutions and from international law to the lifeways of individuals who inhabit (or cross) their expanses.

-The bulk of my current research is in the area of Arctic geopolitics and sovereignty.
-Following on past funding from the US National Science Foundation and the European Commission’s Marie Curie Incoming International Fellows Program, I am currently directing the Project on Indeterminate and Changing Environments: Law, the Anthropocene, and the World (the ICE LAW Project).
+The bulk of my current research is in the Arctic.
+Following on past Arctic research funding from the US National Science Foundation and the European Commission’s Marie Curie Incoming International Fellows Program, I am currently directing the Project on Indeterminate and Changing Environments: Law, the Anthropocene, and the World (the ICE LAW Project).
 The ICE LAW Project is based at IBRU (Durham University’s Centre for Borders Research), sponsored by the UArctic Thematic Network on Arctic Law, and funded by the Leverhulme Trust.
-I also direct the Seabed Resources working group of the European Commission’s OceanGov (Ocean Governance for Sustainability) COST Action.
+I also co-direct the Seabed Resources working group of the European Commission’s OceanGov (Ocean Governance for Sustainability) COST Action.
 A common theme throughout much of my current research is how the ocean — in its liquid mobility but also in its other states (sea ice, mist, etc.) and in its depths and volumes — challenges accepted political divisions of space, a theme that I take up directly in the ‘Wet Ontologies’ project that I am undertaking with Kimberley Peters, as well as a series of related projects that take this conceptualisation beyond the ocean to other ‘territories’ that test the limits of land.

 - art and cartography, and its relation to performances and representations of mobility and sovereignty;